keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Aeos lore and initial concept (Anastasiya).md

 - kicked out at 16/17, homeless now, crust punk
 - formed or joined a band, gained popularity, dragon wife
 - band broke up because of her borderline delusional search to get the dragon out of the sword
+- dwarf with silver markings on the skin

 Some Things to think about: